tthanh183/java-backend/java-core/_03_OOP/08_Static.md

 ### Frequently Asked Questions
 Question: Why is the main method in Java static?
 Answer: The main method is static because it is called by the Java Virtual Machine (JVM) before any objects are created.
 If the main method were non-static, the JVM would need to create an instance of the class first, which could lead to memory allocation issues.
-Question: Can we override a static method in Java?
+Question: Can we overload or override a static method in Java?
-Answer: No, you cannot override a static method in Java.
-However, you can create a method with the same signature in the subclass, which is called method hiding.
+Answer: Yes, you can overload a static method in Java, but you cannot override it.
+We can hide a static method in a subclass by declaring a static method with the same signature in the subclass.
+This is known as method hiding.
 Question: Can we run a Java program without a main method?
 Answer: Yes, one way to do this is using a static block in earlier versions of the JDK (before JDK 1.7).
 However, from JDK 1.7 onward, the JVM requires a main method to start execution.